 These are the fonts Microsoft, Apple and Linux operating systems have loaded as standard.
-These fonts will always display on the web as intented if they are already on your computer.
+These fonts will always display on the web as intended if they are already on your computer.
 Unfortunately, there aren’t many to choose from, and a few of them rate terribly for legibility and readability.
-You can view a list of these fonts here.

 Web based fonts

 These are not preinstalled on your computer.
 Instead they are downloaded temporarily by your web browser whilst viewing a website.
 Google fonts and Typekit are two of the largest Web based font services, and the ones we like to use.
 Many professional Font Foundries have allowed their font software to be licensed in this way so that the typefaces can be used on your website.